bpronin/keympostor/README.md

 # keympostor
-A Windows app to switch keyboard scancodes
+A Windows app to replace keyboard scancodes.